vlunot/molhack2019/README.md

 # Vincent Lunot's MolHack 2019 prototype

 This Docker image contains the solution developed by Vincent Lunot for the MolHack 2019 competition.
-This competition was organized by Insilico Medicine and held on CodaLab from February 25th to March 31st 2019.
+This competition was organized by Insilico Medicine and hosted on CodaLab from February 25th to March 31st 2019.
-More details are available at: https://competitions.codalab.org/competitions/21716
+More details about MolHack 2019 are available at http://molhack.com/ and https://competitions.codalab.org/competitions/21716.

 ## Run the image

 Run this image with:
 ```
-docker run --runtime=nvidia -it vlunot/mh2019:v1
+docker run --runtime=nvidia -it vlunot/mh2019:v1.1
 ```

 ## Available commands